 The High Level Group (HLG) on macro-regional strategies (MRS) advises the European Commission (EC) on the coordination and monitoring of macro-regional strategies.
 It is made up of official representatives from all EU Member States and the non-EU states participating in the MRS. The HLG ensures coordination and monitoring across all MRS, assesses progress made in their implementation and may provide policy orientation and strategic guidance.
-It is the overarching forum where the approaches and practices in each MRS are compared to maximize the leverage and impact.3
+It is the overarching forum where the approaches and practices in each MRS are compared to maximise the leverage and impact3.

-The Commission's biennial report on the implementation of macro-regional strategies and the annual HLG meetings provide important overall strategic guidance also for the individual MRS.
+The Commission's biennial report on the implementation of macro-regional strategies and the annual HLG meetings (usually in the framework of the EC's EU MRS Week) provide important overall strategic guidance also for the individual MRS.